sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 ### Who are we?

-The High Performance Computing Sudetns (HPC-Students) Group is a planned collaboration between San Diego Supercomputer Center and University of California, San Diego.
+The High Performance Computing Students (HPC-Students) Group is a planned collaboration between San Diego Supercomputer Center and University of California, San Diego.

 ### Kickoff Meeting!